Nick Bitel (Chair)

 Prior to joining Sport England, Jennie was the founding Chief Executive of WRAP (Waste & Resources Action Programme) who oversaw an increase in the UK’s domestic recycling rate from 13% to over 30%.

-Jennie is a Visiting Fellow at the Cranfield School of Management, Chair of the Lottery Forum and the Youth United Foundation.
-Additionally, in January 2017 she joined the Step Up To Serve Advisory Council, convened by HRH The Prince of Wales.
+Jennie is a Visiting Fellow at the Cranfield School of Management, Chair of the Youth United Foundation and a member of the Step Up To Serve Advisory Council, convened by HRH The Prince of Wales.

 In 2017, Jennie was awarded a CBE in the Queen's Birthday Honours for services to sport, especially increasing women and girls participation in sport.